[Public Policy Sessions 2026] What does Digital Sovereignty mean for the Civil Society?

 https://fsfe.org/about/people/presutti/presutti.en.html

-Roxana Radu is an Associate Professor of Digital Technologies and Public Policy at the Blavatnik School of Government, University of Oxford and a Hugh Price Fellow at Jesus College.
-Her work explores how we govern, regulate and secure the Internet and AI systems at the international level..
+Roxana Radu is an Associate Professor of Digital Technologies and Public Policy at the Blavatnik School of Government, University of Oxford, and a Hugh Price Fellow at Jesus College.
+Her work explores how we govern, regulate, and secure the Internet and AI systems at the international level.
 Roxana is also co-founder of the Internet Society Switzerland Chapter.

 https://roxana.io

-Félix Tréguer is associate researcher at the CNRS Center for Internet and Society and member of the advocacy group La Quadrature du Net.
+Félix Tréguer is an associate researcher at the CNRS Center for Internet and Society and a member of the advocacy group La Quadrature du Net.
 His research lies at the intersection of communication studies, sociology, history, and law.
 It focuses on the political stakes of computing, particularly the digital transformation of the state and practices of power such as censorship and surveillance.

 https://www.felixtreguer.fr/

-As a national chapter of the international organization responsible for the .org domain, ISOC CH acts as a gateway between Switzerland and the international digital civil society.
+As a national chapter of the international organization responsible for the .org domain, ISOC-CH acts as a gateway between Switzerland and the international digital civil society.